santerencemanyike/kobliat-mini-router/README.md

 Now open the admin UI at http://127.0.0.1:8000/ (it uses a minimal Bootstrap/DataTables admin view).

-Option B — Docker Compose (recommended to match other machines)
+Option B — Docker Compose

 1. Build and run containers